International Hospitality and Tourism Management (Final Year Entry)

 • Critical Enquiry Research Project

-The aim of the module is to provide an opportunity for students to engage in an independent research project.
-This culminating module draws together research skills developed earlier in the programme to support students to develop an extended study.
+Engage with an independent research project.
+This module will draw together your research skills developed earlier in the programme to support you to develop an extended study on a topic of your choosing within the business and management field.
 The project includes designing and implementing an investigation which takes account of multiple and possibly conflicting stakeholder objectives; applies suitable research approaches in an ethical manner; and communicates, using suitable technologies, with the intention of making recommendations for practice.

 • Entrepreneurship and Creativity Enterprise in Hospitality and Tourism